 Read time 7 minutes

-The process is similar to the one given above.
-Just open the Google Drive folder, keep it in full size and then drag the desired folder from the system and drop it to the Google Drive folder.
-It will soon get uploaded or imported to the Google Drive folder.
+The process is essentially the same as described above.
+Begin by opening your Google Drive folder, ensuring it’s in full-screen mode, and then simply drag the folder you want from your computer system and drop it into the Google Drive folder.
+Your selected folder will swiftly be uploaded or imported to your Google Drive directory.

 Google Drive users can turn on a setting Convert Uploads by visiting the link – https://drive.google.com/drive/settings and selecting the checkbox saying Convert uploaded files to Google Docs editor format.
 Click the DONE option at the top right to save this setting.

 Now the uploaded formats will be automatically converted into the Google Drive supported formats.

 Some common file formats/extensions supported by Google Drive are: .GDOCX, .GDRAW, .GFORM, .GLINK, .GMAP, .GSHEET, .GSLIDES, .GTABLE, .3GPP, .AI, .AVI, .BMP, .CSS, .CSV, .DOC, .DOCX, .DXF, .EPS, .FLV, .HTML, .JPEG, .JPG, .MOV, .MP3, .MTS, .ODS, .ODT, .OGG, .PAGES, .PDF, .PHP, .PNG, .PPT, .PPTX, .PS, .PSD, .RTF, .SVG, .TIF, .TIFF, .TSV, .TTF, .TXT, .WAV, .WMV, .XLS, .XLSX, .XPS, .ZIP.